plausible/website/_posts/2020-08-07-the-most-important-web-analytics-metrics-and-their-definitions.md

 The number of searches for branded keywords such as your startup's name or your URL.
 Tracking the trend of these keywords is useful to understand whether your marketing efforts are working in a more indirect way.
 You may see a spike in branded search traffic thanks to a guest post on a big site or thanks to you being a guest on a popular podcast.

-## Entry Pages

-Shows the first page people view on your site.

 ## Top Pages

 Shows the most viewed pages of your site.
 On many websites, the home page is not necessarily the most visited and the popular page.
 Knowing the pages that people visit the most is useful in many ways.